-graphic design student refur has been exploring the creative potential of the streets of athens for the past two years. in fact, she is one of the few athenian artists strategically using the medium sticker. she also paints larger pieces, often in collaboration with other artists such as mapet, lathos, and yiakou. furthermore she edits a fanzine and blog devoted to the poetics of the city. in her interview we talked about our shared fascination for athens, her creative processes, and respecting and involving city space in artworks.
+Graphic design student Refur has been exploring the creative potential of the streets of Athens for the past two years.
+In fact, she is one of the few Athenian artists strategically using the medium of the sticker.
+She also paints larger pieces, often in collaboration with other artists such as Mapet, EX!T, and Yiakou.
+Furthermore she edits a fanzine and blog devoted to the poetics of the city.
+During our interview we talked about our shared fascination for Athens, her creative processes, and respecting and involving city space in artworks.

-so do kind of a conceptual thing. there is a project from 2012 and a project from 2013, one says pourquoi tu pleures and the other pourquoi tu m’aime.
+You do kind of a conceptual thing.
+There is a project from 2012 and a project from 2013, one says pourquoi tu pleures and the other pourquoi tu m’aime.

 When I created it, I wasn’t much thinking about any concept behind it.
 I don’t consider them political at all.
 But I guess they have a social message. it’s about people from different backgrounds and they have this blue ink running down their face and it looks like they’re crying.
 I don’t know if they do.
 And the little quotation says pourquoi tu pleures which means why are you crying.
 I guess someone could take it and relate to it but I wasn’t aiming for a particular reason why they are crying.

 So how did you get from why are you crying to why do you love me?

 Pourquoi tu pleures lasted for a year.
 And I wanted to do something similar because I really like the running ink.
 So when I walk around town and I see all these dead rats, or how drivers crush animals with their cars and it really makes me very upset.
 So I just did something similar with different colors.
 The red ink looks like blood, but it’s not necessarily that.

 I like french but I never got to learn a lot.
 I like the way it sounds mostly, but not as words but the sound of it.
 And it kind of fitted with what I made.

 Can you tell me about the fanzine you publish?